by Michael D. Kennedy

 However, this failure only extends the chaos that is known as Trump’s presidential leadership.

 I can’t trace this particular moment of chaos back to Putin, however.
 But that is not how Putin’s hybrid warfare works.
 Rather, it is designed to make democracy in practice look foolish, incompetent.
 It is designed to make the Ubermensch look necessary, inevitable, irreplaceable.
-It is a kind of escapism that puts faith in the putative solution rather than in the legislative work that can address the problem that is health care, that is the environmental crisis, that is American infrastructure, and so on and so on.
-And here is where Trump becomes The Dupe.
+It is a kind of escapism that puts faith in the putative solution rather than in the legislative work that can address of the problem that is health care, that is the environmental crisis, that is American infrastructure, and so on and so on.
+And here is where Trump becomes dupe.

 Trump is too incompetent to be a real Ubermensch.
 He is no Putin.
 He is not even an Orban.
 He is not consistent enough.
 He does not understand goverance well enough, especially when it goes beyond making enemies.
 He is not sufficiently in control of his emotions.
 His ego is too fragile; or rather it is a black hole that needs to be constantly stroked in order to avoid implosion.
 He is a disaster for democracy.